How to Measure and Improve Your Customer Satisfaction Work System

 How Do You Know What It Takes to Amaze Your Customers?

 Do you have a great customer satisfaction work system?
 Too many leaders assume that they know what their customers want.
-They rely on sales figures to let them if their customers are happy or not.
+They rely on sales figures to tell them if their customers are happy or not.

 Is internal customer satisfaction the true driver of external customer delight?
 Do you mistakenly believe that external customer amazement is possible even when your employees are dissatisfied?